I Know There's Gonna Be (Good Times): Composition

 Many journalists noticed the soul, blues and Caribbean vibe from the song appeared on many other of Smith's records.
 Nick Murray from Rolling Stone called the song the "drinking-in-the-sun type vibe" cut of the album.
 "I like the contrast in making something that sounds sunny but also has an element of melancholy to it," he explains, discussing again those who mistake the xx as dour.
 "I think there has always been sort of an element of that brighter side when I make music, just because it's when I'm happiest."

 The song was described as a "big, fat, generous morsel of R&B goes to the heart of the way Smith treats his inspirations," with "the subtle Caribbean vibe of so many Jamie xx records", "omnipresent steel drums, exploding with overtones."
 On the song, Smith used steelpans which he discovered while recording The xx' first album.
 Later while on tour in the United States, he ended up buying a child-size version of the instrument, which he describes in rapturous terms.
 "You can make it sound quite melancholy," he says.
 "But at the same time, it reminds me of paradise.”

 Critical reception

 "I Know There's Gonna Be (Good Times)" was ranked at number 10 on the Pazz & Jop annual year-end critics' poll distributed by The Village Voice.
 The song also came in at #26 on the annual Triple J Hottest 100 for 2015.

-Pitchfork Media named the song as the third best track of 2015, adding: "Profane instead of reverent, sun-bright instead of club-dark, drunk instead of ecstatic, "I Know There’s Gonna Be (Good Times)" is about getting low instead of climbing high.
+Pitchfork named the song as the third best track of 2015, adding: "Profane instead of reverent, sun-bright instead of club-dark, drunk instead of ecstatic, "I Know There’s Gonna Be (Good Times)" is about getting low instead of climbing high.
 Built from little more than a snare roll, finger snaps, and chimes, Jamie xx made a breezy pop confection that alights on dancehall, trap, as well as doo-wop without ever settling on any one sound."
 In 2019, Uproxx, Stereogum, and Pitchfork ranked the song as the 11th, 65th, and 100th best song of the 2010s respectively.